HoGentTIN/software-development-in-Android/README.md

 ## Installing Android Studio

 You will also need to install Android Studio.
+You can find detailed instructions [on this link](https://developer.android.com/studio/install.html)

+## Installing IntelliJ IDEA

-You can find detailed instructions [on this links](https://developer.android.com/studio/install.html)
+You will also need to install IntelliJ IDEA.
+You can find detailed instructions [on this link](https://www.jetbrains.com/idea/download/)

 ## Contributing